Comparing Social Capital And Cultural Capital: What Are The Differences?

 4. Lack of Diversity: Without understanding and valuing cultural capital, diversity and inclusion may be lacking in the workplace.

-5. Underutilization of Skills: If cultural capital is not leveraged, skills and knowledge may be underutilized.
+5. Underutilization of Skills: Skills and knowledge may be underutilized if cultural capital is not leveraged.

-6. Negative Workplace Culture: Poor use of social capital can lead to a negative workplace culture.
+6. Negative Workplace Culture: Poor use of social capital can lead to a hostile workplace culture.

 Conclusion